Monday, July 13, 2026

 I used the same images for this card, but I skipped the Polaroid frame this time.
 Instead I used an old gel print for the background.
 I trimmed the gel print to the size I wanted and then stamped the cat near the middle.
 This was just for placement and to make sure I didn’t lose the details of the cat’s fur sticking out.
 I also stamped the balloon string on the gel print, as well as multiple “happy birthday”s.
 Finally I spritzed the background with some turquoise Dina Wakley Media Gloss Spray and set it aside to dry.

 Meanwhile I stamped the cat, hat, bowtie, and balloon on white card stock and colored them using alcohol markers.
 I did a little more blending this time, but my coloring was still pretty casual.
 Then I fussy cut all the pieces and adhered them to the card front, placing the cat over the image I stamped earlier.
 (I guess I didn’t wait until the spray was completely dry because I got a little smudge on the cat’s face.)
 I glued the panel to a black card base and added three pink sequins.
 Inside this card I stamped “Get your party on!”
-It’s not really snarky, but it seemed to fit the card front.
+It’s not really snarky, but it seemed to fit the colorful card front (although I’m not too sure this cat is ready to party).

 Thanks for stopping by!